 3.2.1 Tweet classification

-tweets_path: A folder containing tweet data; in case of changes in the folder the target will be updated
+tweets_path: A folder containing tweet data; in case of changes in the folder the target will be updated.

 tweets, tweets_df: The tweets are imported into R (tweets) using parallel processing due to large size; in order to save computational time, a random sample of tweets can be drawn (tweets_df).